bradchesney79/effortless-hs256-jwt/README.md

 So, this is a low level library designed to:

+- Allow you to specify the config parameters via passing them as arguments in the Ehjwt object instantiation
 - Allow you to specify a path and config file or use a config file in a default location with a default name of config/ehjwt-conf.php
+- Allow you to specify the config parameters with environment variables
+- Allow you to specify an environment variable that prevents overriding the environment variables
 - Allow you to set environment variables to specify the encryption key and a database or other PDO compatible persistent data store particulars
 - Allow you to be confident about settings, my library uses your environment variables, config file, or arguments passed to the instantiation constructor in that order for all configurable values
 - Allow you to rest easy that the algorithm will always be HS256